gayanvoice/githubclicks-github-chrome-extension/README.md

 ![GitHub](https://img.shields.io/github/license/gayankuruppu/GitHubClicks)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/gayankuruppu/GitHubClicks)

-#### Also: Alternative to Google Firebase Remote Config!
-Remote config the variables, appearance and the behavior of your app without publishing an app update https://git.io/JeW2o

 ![GitHub Clicks](https://raw.githubusercontent.com/gayankuruppu/GitHubClicks/images/github-clicks.gif)

 Navigate through modules, classes, and declarations in GitHub like an IDE.
 The Chrome extension is written in Javascript and based on JQuery to handle HTTP requests with Github API.